blakeembrey/node-htmlmetaparser/README.md

 */
 ```

 **Please note:** No HTTP requests are made by `htmlmetaparser`.
-You must decide what you want to retrieve by traversing the `alternate` array and making requests manually (E.g. external JSON-LD documents, OEmbed, RSS).
+You must decide what you want to retrieve by traversing the `alternate` array and making requests manually (E.g. external JSON-LD documents, RDF documents, OEmbed, RSS).

 ## Development